yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 ## Grading
 The project plan will account for 10% of your project grade, and will be graded out of 100 points.
 The grading of the project plan is further broken down as follows:

-### Introductory problem statement (5 points):
+### Introductory problem statement (10 points):
-* Receive full marks if there is a narrative consisting of 1-3 paragraphs that describes the specific problems that your project aims to solve, and provides a clear description of the feature or features you are proposing.
+* Receive full marks if the analysis explains the stakeholders and how value tensions were resolved when collecting the features.
-* Receive partial credit if the narrative is present, but does not describe the problems that the project aims to solve, or does not give a clear description of the feature or features you are proposing.
+* Receive partial credit if the analysis is present, but does not give a clear description of the feature or features you are proposing.

 ### User stories (35 points):
 Your user stories taken together will account for 15% of your grade on this assignment.
 Each user story will be graded as follows: